kexa-io/Kexa/README.md

 3. Run Kexa:

     ```bash
+    export INTERFACE_CONFIGURATION_ENABLED=false
     bun run ./Kexa/index.ts
     ```

 4. You can configure Kexa by editing the `default.conf` file inside the `config` folder and re-run the script.

+This will check the website <kexa.io> by default.

 ### Alternative Installation Methods